| The main problem was his casual attitude to his internal database.

 Image from Bernd Helfert

 An active space gymnast, Daave EightEight didn't take much care in the management of his implantfiles, and let them run themselves.
 Perhaps a rejig every tenday or so, but he had disabled the reminder function (invalidating the warranty) and so it was often longer than that.
 Why should he bother?
 They had never failed before.
+Besides, that file manager he'd downloaded from Argelander was cheap and reliable.

 There was always the first time.